 Film & Photography Request Form (Word, 31KB)

-Film Requests: Request for filming must be submitted in writing to Cara Hodgson, Manager of External Communications, 2424 Piedmont Road, N.E., Atlanta, Georgia 30324-3311.
+Film Requests: Request for filming must be submitted in writing to Lyle V. Harris, Chief Spokesperson, 2424 Piedmont Road, N.E., Atlanta, Georgia 30324-3311.
 All requests must be made at least thirty (30) days prior to the scheduled date of filming.

 Filming Restrictions: Filming is not permitted on in-service trains, buses or vans, and may not be permitted on platforms during revenue service hours.
 All filming is at the discretion of MARTA, based on safety and operational considerations.
 Scripts must be submitted in advance and approval will not be given for content that denigrates MARTA or public transit in general.
 If the film request is approved, the filmmaker will be required to attend a preproduction planning meeting with MARTA staff.

 Insurance – Minimum policy limits of five million ($5,000,000) per occurrence for general liability, property damages and personal injury, with MARTA as an additional insured and a thirty (30) day cancellation provision.
 In addition, the filmmaker must provide evidence of worker’s compensation coverage with the statutory limits.

 Security – Off-duty MARTA police officers must be retained for security purposes in a number to be determined by the scope of the project.
 All officers will be paid directly by the filmmaker and must be covered by worker’s compensation coverage.

 Schedule – A detailed schedule must be submitted in advance of filming and the license agreement will be effective only for the time period agreed upon.